International Film Festival of Kerala: Festival Awards

-In 2007, two more awards from the FIPRESCI and the Netpac are introduced, which will be awarded separately to the best Malayalam films at the festival.
+In 2007, the FIPRESCI and the NETPAC awards were introduced, to be awarded separately to the best Malayalam films at the festival.

 Golden Crow Pheasant for Best Film – Winners

+IFFK 2024

+The 29th International Film Festival of Kerala (IFFK 2024) chose Swapnaayanam, directed by K. O. Akhil and starring Abhirami Bose as first Malayam actress P. K. Rosy, as its signature film.
+The film that uses animation to show the development of Malayalam cinema and honouring the role of Rosy.

+IFFK 2023

+The 28th edition of the International Film Festival of Kerala (IFFK 2024) was held from 8 to 15 December 2023 in Thiruvananthapuram.
+The festival concluded with a grand valedictory function at Nishagandhi Auditorium, where distinguished guests and filmmakers gathered for the closing ceremony.

+Polish filmmaker Krzysztof Zanussi was honoured with the Lifetime Achievement Award, presented by veteran Malayalam filmmaker Adoor Gopalakrishnan.
+The Suvarna Chakoram (Golden Crow Pheasant) for Best Film was awarded to the Japanese film Evil Does Not Exist, directed by Ryusuke Hamaguchi.
+The award was received by cinematographer Yoshio Kitagawa on behalf of the director.

 IFFK 2022

 The 27th International Film Festival of Kerala (IFFK 2022) was held from 9 to 16 December 2022.
 Hungarian filmmaker Béla Tarr was presented the Lifetime Achievement Award by Kerala's Minister of Culture V. N. Vasavan.This edition of the IFFK witnessed a change at the helm, as Deepika Suseelan took over as artistic director from Bina Paul.

 Bolivian film Utama directed by Alejandro Loayza Grisi was awarded the Suvarna Chakoram for Best Film.
 Tayfun Pirselimoglu was awarded Rajata Chakoram for Best Director for his film Kerr.

 IFFK 2021

 The 26th International Film Festival of Kerala (IFFK 2021) was held from 18 to 25 March 2022.
 The festival was inaugurated by the Chief Minister of Kerala, Pinarayi Vijayan.
 Kurdish film maker Lisa Calan was awarded with the Spirit of Cinema award at the inaugural function in Thiruvananthapuram.